Canning Nutritious Bone Broth

 My body is begging for some serious nutrition.
 Bone broth to the rescue!
 I know you have heard of bone broth but I think few really understand how incredibly healthy this is for our bodies.
 Great grandmas have been making homemade chicken noodle soup for decades, starting with a stock pile of bones.
 And in my little adventurous mind, I can even picture little old cave-grandmas whipping up a big ole kettle of broth over hot coals.
 Why?
 Well, because cave-grandmas are awesome!
 Not only does natures super juice ward off infections, strengthens your hair and nails but also these amazing amino acids decreases inflammation and boost the immune system!
 Winner, winner, chicken dinner.
 Or beef, or turkey or fish even….
 Or you could be wild and crazy and toss in all four.
 As long as it is pasture raise, grass-fed or wild caught, feel free to “stock” up.

-My husband and I are fortunate enough each year to buy a grass-fed Angus cow for the freezer.
+My husband and I are fortunate enough each year to raise a grass-fed steer or two for the freezer.
 Per my cut instructions to the butcher, he saves me ALL the bones.
-This is awesome for a Paleo farm girl like myself.
-Throughout the year, I save any extra bones (from roasts, chicken and turkey carcass) and rat-hole them in the freezer until I am ready to make broth, I add these extra to the marrow bones and make a giant pot of glorious bone broth.
+This is awesome for a keto farm girl like myself.
+Throughout the year, I save any extra bones (from roasts, chicken and FEET and turkey carcass) and rat-hole them in the freezer until I am ready to make broth, I add these extra to the marrow bones and make a giant pot of glorious bone broth.
 Waste not, want not.

 2 whole head of garlic, peeled and smashed